Leslie Jones (comedian): Saturday Night Live

 In December 2013, Saturday Night Live held a casting call to add at least one African American woman to the show, and Jones auditioned.
 Prior to being asked to audition, Jones had criticized the show, saying that the show, and especially cast member Kenan Thompson, was "not funny".
 Sasheer Zamata was added as a featured player, while Jones and LaKendra Tookes were hired as writers.
 Jones appeared during the Weekend Update segment of the May 3, 2014 episode hosted by Andrew Garfield, where her jokes about her current dating problems and her potential effectiveness as a breeding slave sparked controversy.

 Jones appeared in the first and third episodes of the 40th season, hosted by Chris Pratt and Bill Hader, respectively.
 On October 20, 2014, Jones was promoted to the cast as a featured player, and made her official debut on the October 25, 2014 episode hosted by Jim Carrey.
-A age 47, Jones became the oldest person to join the show as a cast member (surpassing Michael McKean and George Coe, who were 46 when they joined the show in 1994 and 1975, respectively).
+At age 47, Jones became the oldest person to join the show as a cast member (surpassing Michael McKean and George Coe, who were 46 when they joined the show in 1994 and 1975, respectively).
 Jones' addition marked the first time in SNL history that the show's cast included more than one African American woman; moreover, the 40th season was the first to have five concurrent African American cast members, beating the previous record of three.
 Jones subsequently returned for Seasons 41, 42 (where she was promoted to Repertory Status), 43, and 44.

 In 2017 and 2018, Jones was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series for her work on SNL.

 The 44th season was Jones's last on SNL.